alimleahat/Air-Route-Assignment-Algorithm/README.md

 - **Libraries:** NumPy, Matplotlib, SciPy

 ## How to Run
-Download data file and change file placeholders in 'main.py'
+Download the data files and change the file placeholders in 'main.py'
 ```bash
 pip install numpy matplotlib scipy
 python main.py